Rex the Runt: Production

 As previously mentioned, Rex the Runt consisted mainly of two short films that were entirely animated by Richard Starzak during his free time.
 The animation from these shorts were very crude and bizarre, and featured different designs for the gang.
-At the time, the team at Aardman had never known about these films, and didn't discover them until a year later, as they found potential to turn these shorts into a series.
+At the time, the team at Aardman had never known about these films, and did not discover them until a year later, as they found potential to turn these shorts into a series.
 Each episode of the series cost $166,000.

 The show was originally going to be on Saturday Zoo as comedy skits for the show, the main idea being that it was "like a cartoon strip".
 Soon after, the BBC got interested in the series.
 From here, the episodes slowly got longer, until the 10-minute episodes that it eventually used.

 With help from the crew, a third pilot (North by North Pole) was produced as a pitch for the BBC in 1996, this time with much smoother animation and a plotline that would later define how the series was going to be.
-Parts of this pilot were incorporated into the episode "The Adventures On Telly, Part 2" due to the footage being expensive to reshoot.
-Unfortunately, other than a screenshot of the title card, the full pilot has yet to be released to the public.
+Parts of this pilot were incorporated into the episode "The Adventures On Telly, Part 2" owing to the footage being expensive to reshoot.

 The production of Series 1 began between late 1997 and early 1998.
 It was produced at Wetherell Place, Aardman's smallest studio space.
 The production office was on-site.
 A storyboard artist continually sketched boards for episodes to be shot later in the schedule, and there was a model-shop attached to the studio (where the models and props would be made).
 The unusual animation technique was laying the characters on top of a sheet of glass with the backgrounds behind the sheet (with the backgrounds being below the sheet, to show depth) angled away from the animators at 45 degrees.
 At any point, two to three episodes could be in production at any time, with each episode taking around four to six weeks to make.
 Some scenes, such as most of "The Adventures On Telly, Part 3" were filmed in front of a blue-screen to show a different background, such as space.
 The animation of Series 1 took 10 months, then went into post-production, and finally aired in December 1998.

-The models did not use armatures due to of the strange form of animation, making them much easier to move around.
+The models did not use armatures owing to of the strange form of animation, making them much easier to move around.